 A quantitative assay for bilirubin was introduced by Van den Bergh by application of Ehrlich's test for bilirubin in urine.
-This reaction is based on the coupling of diazotized sulfanilic acid (Ehrlich's diazo reagent) and bilirubin to produce a reddish-purple azo compound in acid solutions.
+This reaction is based on the coupling of diazotized sulfanilic acid (Ehrich's diazo reagent) and bilirubin to produce a reddish-purple azo compound in acid solution.
 In alkali, azobilirubin is blue.
 In the clinical setting conjugated bilirubin is expressed as direct bilirubin because it can be coupled readily with diazonium salts.
 Unconjugated bilirubin is bound to albumin and will not react until it is released by the addition of an organic solvent such as ethanol.
-This reaction is indirect Van den Bergh reaction and nonconjugated bilirubin is therefore called indirect bilirubin.
+This reaction is indirect bilirubin.
 Extreme concentrations of bilirubin in some cases of neonatal hyperbilirubinemia are estimated by a direct photometry of serum bilirubin at two wavelengths.

-Nonprotein nitrogenous compounds of the blood - urea, uric acid
+Non-protein nitrogenous compounds of the blood - urea, uric acid

-The nonprotein nitrogen of the blood, that portion of the nitrogenous substances not precipitated by the usual protein precipitants, includes especially urea, uric acid, amino acids, creatine, creatinine, and ammonia.
-From a metabolic standpoint, the nonprotein nitrogenous constituents of the blood are usually of greater interest than the plasma proteins since they represent products of the intermediary metabolism.
+The non-protein nitrogen of the blood (=NPN), that portion of nitrogenous substances not precipitated by the usual protein precipitants, includes especially urea, uric acid, amino acids, creatine, creatinine, and ammonia.
+From a metabolic standpoint, the non-protein nitrogenous constituents of the blood are usually of grater interest than plasma proteins since they represent products of the intermediary metabolism.
 The total NPN concentration, although measurable, is of a little diagnostic value, and it is substituted by the measurement of individual component concentrations.

 Urea is in man the chief end-product of protein catabolism.
 It is produced in the liver following transamination of alpha-amino nitrogen, oxidative deamination of glutamate, and reactions of urea cycle.
-Urea is an extremely diffusible substance and, as such, exists in all body fluids in practically the same concentration.
-As it is eliminated almost exclusively by the kidneys, its concentration in the blood is influenced markedly by the renal function.
-However, blood urea concentration corresponds also to the urea production, which is influenced by the protein intake, increased or decreased catabolic rate, and a liver disease.
-Blood urea ranges from 2.5 to 8.3 mmol/l.
+Urea is an extremely diffusible substance and, as such, exists in all body fluids in practically the same concentration, as it is eliminated exclusively by the kidneys, its concentration in the blood is influenced markedly by the renal function,.
+However, blood urea concentration corresponds also to the ure production, which is influenced by the protein intake, increased or decreased catabolic ratem and a live disease.
+Blood urea ranges from 3,0 to 8,0 mmol/L.